mongodb/atlas-sdk-go/CONTRIBUTING.md

-# Contributing to go-client-mongodb-atlas
+# Contributing to atlas-sdk-go

-Thanks for your interest in contributing to `go-client-mongodb-atlas`, The following is a set of guidelines for contributing to this project.
+Thanks for your interest in contributing to `atlas-sdk-go`, The following is a set of guidelines for contributing to this project.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-Note that `go-client-mongodb-atlas` is an evolving project, so expect things to change over time as the team learns, listens and refines how we work with the community.
+Note that `atlas-sdk-go` is an evolving project, so expect things to change over time as the team learns, listens and refines how we work with the community.

 ## What should I know before I get started?